Expectation, the knowledge instinct, and peak experience

 I’m doing research for a book about story.
 I’m posting summaries of my notes as I go.
 This forces me to “learn in public.”
 In this post, I continue exploring the research on peak aesthetic experiences by introducing the topic of expectation, the third factor that creates peak aesthetic experience.

-In the future, I’ll talk about how expectation contributes to the moment of payoff, which we experience as peak aesthetic experience itself.
+In later posts, I’ll talk about how expectation contributes to the moment of payoff, which we experience as peak aesthetic experience itself.
 But, before we can talk about how expectation contributes to peak aesthetic experience, we need to understand what expectation is and how it works.
 This post explores that question.

 When I was in university, I had the opportunity to spend a couple of nights in Venice at the end of a study abroad.
 I've always felt I had a pretty good directional sense, but that city put me to the test.
 Venice's network of narrow streets and alleyways is broken up by the city's many canals.
 It's easy to find yourself at a dead end, where you're able to see your destination but not able to get there without backtracking.